a variety of vegetables and fish with nutrients to eat during menopause

 Good menopause nutrition

 Before we dive into what foods can help (or hurt) during this phase of life, let’s focus on what foods make up the building blocks of good menopause nutrition.
-In general, eating a diet filled with whole grains, lean protein, fruits and vegetables, and healthy fats is a solid way to work towards giving your body the foods and nutrients it needs during menopause.
+In general, a diet rich in whole grains, lean protein, fruits and vegetables, and healthy fats provides your body with the foods and nutrients it needs during menopause.

 There’s evidence that choosing a Mediterranean-style diet may help reduce the risk of hot flashes and cognitive decline.
 This type of diet includes: